lukicpa/pressmates-core-plugin/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plugin with multiple functionalities that will be used in every PressMates themes.
-Plugin generates several CustomPostTypes, Widgets, for extending Visual Composer and other.
+Multi-functional plugin that will be used in every PressMates themes.
+Plugin creates several CustomPostTypes, Widgets, extends Visual Composer and other.

 == Description ==